 - As the world's Ministers of Environment, we must be determined to take the bold and necessary steps to address pollution at every level in order to protect the health and lives of all people on this planet, the developmental aspirations of current and future generations, and the immeasurable wealth of the environment and the natural resources upon which we all depend; - The UN Environment Programme is mandated to serve as the leading global environmental authority that sets the global environmental agenda.
-The UN Environment Assembly is the highest-level decision making body on the environment.
-Both are key in keeping the state of the environment under review and in addressing the vital environmental challenges of global and regional significance, which we are facing today, such as pollution; - We recognize that both, our UN Environment Assembly and UN Environment Programme, cannot tackle the challenge of pollution alone and in this regard, we urge the other inter-governmental bodies, UN specialized agencies, funds and programmes, and all other stakeholders, including business leaders, to contribute towards our effort; - We invite all governments, businesses, communities and people, and all other stakeholders to work towards a pollution-free planet by determining their own contributions and commitments to achieve our vision.
+The UN Environment Assembly is the highest-level decisionmaking body on the environment.
+Both are key in keeping the state of the environment under review and in addressing the vital environmental challenges of global and regional significance, which we are facing today, such as pollution; - We recognize that strong cooperation and coordination among our UN Environment Assembly and UN Environment Programme, other inter-governmental bodies, UN specialized agencies, funds and programmes, and all other stakeholders, including civil society, are needed to tackle the challenge of pollution; - We invite all governments, businesses, communities and people, and all other stakeholders to work towards a pollution-free planet by determining their own contributions and commitments to achieve our vision.